Rehabilitation Counselor – Career, Salary & State Licensure

 Step 1: Graduate from High School or Complete a GED (Four Years)

-Completing high school or obtaining a GED is the first step towards becoming a rehabilitation counselor.
+Completing high school or obtaining a GED is the first step toward becoming a rehabilitation counselor.
 Students who wish to pursue this career should focus on psychology, biology, math, and English classes.
 Taking advanced placement (AP) classes and the associated exams can earn students college credits before graduating high school, which can reduce the number of credits needed for their undergraduate degree.

 Step 2: Obtain a Bachelor’s Degree (Four Years)